mrjameshamilton/cpplox/README.md

 ## LLVM Compiler

-The compiler implementation uses LLVM to compile Lox scripts to LLVM IR, which can generate textual LLVM IR or object files.
+The [compiler](https://github.com/mrjameshamilton/cpplox/tree/master/src/compiler) uses LLVM to compile Lox scripts to LLVM IR, which can generate textual LLVM IR or object files.

 To compile a Lox script, provide a filename with the `-o` command line option.